Estranged: 3 Things You Lose When Your Family Stops Talking

 It is important to count the cost before your family stops talking.
 Instead of breaking off the relationship completely, try and step back and take a breather.
 I suggest you get into counseling and see if you can work through some of the issues.

 Learn how to set boundaries, work on forgiveness, and see if you can find solutions that work for everyone.
-Ask your family members to meet in counseling.
+Ask your family members to meet in counseling or get a mediator.
 It is an option worth pursuing before completely cutting off all ties.

 If you still decide to break away, work on yourself.
 Your part may be nothing but forgiveness, but it is everything.
 Unforgiveness eats at your heart and burns into your everyday life.
 It colors everything you think and feel.

 You can choose not to deal with unforgiveness, but eventually, it will deal with you.
 It may come in the form of sickness, an explosive temper, or failure at relationships around you.
 Even if your parent/family member is gone, it is still important to completely forgive.

 Here is a thought to leave you with as you consider your options:

 Estrangement takes you farther away than you ever wanted to go, leaves you there longer than you ever intended, and the consequences are much worse than you ever thought they would be.